3nt0n/git_storm/README.md

 # Practical Course - Recent Advances in Model Checking

-##Group 4 - Correct Probabilistic Model Checking with Floating-Point Arithmetic
+## Group 4 - Correct Probabilistic Model Checking with Floating-Point Arithmetic

 This folder contains all files that were used for this project.
 It contains following folders:

--benchmarks
+- benchmarks
--Other Files and Tests
+- Other Files and Tests
--paper_tests
+- paper_tests
--plots
+- plots
--presentation
+- presentation
--storm_files
+- storm_files

-##Folder - benchmarks
+## Folder - benchmarks

 This folder contains all the benchmarks that were used.
 The 3 algorithms "vanilla storm with interval-iteration", "storm with our modified interval-iteration" and